SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-12-paxlovid-availability-vs-omicron-wave.md

   hesitancy is reduced so the holdouts get vaccinated.
 Each scenario is indicated by the color of the dashed projection curve at the right-hand side.
 - The color regions around the curve indicate uncertainty.
-While they didn't document _exactly what_ &alpha; level this was, I'm assuming it's the traditional 95% confidence interval.
+While they didn't document _exactly what_ $\alpha$ level this was, I'm assuming it's the traditional 95% confidence interval.
 - There's an important conclusion to draw from the way the scenario projections separate from each other in the Omicron wave.
 Can you guess what it is before I smack you in the